 Someone who spoke English!
 Thank God.
 I then realised the booth lady had specially called her English-speaking friend over to help me.
 I felt touched.

-I explained my issue and asked if she could help me find a driver who would take me to the border.
+Explaining my issue, I asked if she could help me find a driver who would take me to the border.

 She talked with a tall lanky guy who offered me a price of 25,000 soum.
 I thought it was a ridiculously cheap, since the bus ticket would have cost 40,000 soum.
 There had to be a catch, but I agreed for now.
 I thanked the English-speaking lady and booth lady for their help.
 Before I proceeded to follow the guy, the booth lady handed me a card with her number I could call, in case there were any issues.
 Although with the language barrier I don’t know how I could have a made use of it, I was still grateful for the sentiment.